aVadim483/fast-excel-laravel/README.md

       ->applyFontStyleBold()
       ->applyTextCenter();

-// Write headers to area
+// Write headers to area, column letters are case independent
 $area
     ->setValue('a4:a5', '#')
     ->setValue('b4:b5', 'Number')